- Talk with your local Fire Department members about your fire.

 - You should also be talking with a fire restoration company to help you through the process of how to handle your insurance claims and rebuild your property and/or structure.

-- Once you, your restoration company and your insurance company have worked out a plan, the cleaning, rebuilding and replacing process can take from 3 months to 12 months or more for completion, depending on your loss.
+Once you, your restoration company and your insurance company have worked out a plan, the cleaning, rebuilding and replacing process can take from 3 months to 12 months sometimes more for completion, depending on your loss.

 Gas and electrical may be shut off and plumbing may not be working.